Stuck in the Middle (Clea song)

 "Stuck in the Middle" is a song by English girl group Clea, released in the UK as their second single on 16 February 2004.
 It was their second top 30 hit, charting at No. 23 on the UK Singles Chart.
 The girls performed the song on several shows, such as Top of the Pops.
 It appears on their international debut album, Identity Crisis, and was re-recorded for their UK debut album, Trinity.

 Music video

 2004 version

 Clea filmed a video for this single, in black and white.
 The four girls are featured doing sexy moves and apparently hiding or looking for someone.

 2006 version

 The "Stuck in the Middle" video was re-released in 2006, with a new recording of the song, removing the scenes in which former band member Chloe appeared, and adding new scenes with the three remaining members.
-The video was too promote the European release of the double A-side single with "I Surrender".
+The video was made to promote the European release of the double A-side single with "I Surrender".